Childrens Programs FAQ

 Although not explicitly geared towards children, we also have our Farm Markets on Tuesdays (4-6pm), Wednesdays (10am-12pm in front of the UBC Bookstore), and Saturdays (10am-2pm) are great places to bring children!

-Please note, our kitchen is a shared space and we cannot guarantee a nut or peanut-free environment.
+Our kitchen is a shared space and we cannot guarantee a nut or peanut-free environment.
 If your child has severe allergies, please remember to include this information in your registration and alert the Farm & Forest Wonders leaders at drop-off on the first day of camp.

 Same thing goes for if you're attending a field trip - please let the staff know your group's dietary restrictions and allergies to help in the planning process for your session.